OpenGeoMetadata/opengeometadata.github.io/docs/upgrading.md

 ### New elements for item relations
-{: .no_toc }

 The new schema includes seven relationship fields.
 The value for each field should be the ID (slug) of the related item.

-GeoBlacklight version 3.4 and earlier has an Item Relations widget that displays items identified in the **Source** field.
+Note: GeoBlacklight version 3.4 and earlier has an Item Relations widget that displays items identified in the **Source** field.
 Beginning with version 4, this has been updated to use the same widget for each of these fields

 The new set of relationship elements are: